VysotskiVadim/VysotskiVadim.blog/_drafts/android-native-text.markdown

   alt: Types of Asteraceaes
 ---

-This article demonstrates my favorite approach to referring string and plural resources from view model - `NativeText`.
+This article demonstrates my favorite approach to referring string and plural resources from a view model - `NativeText`.
-Thanks to [Alexey Bykov](https://twitter.com/nonewsss) for suggesting me it.
+Thanks to [Alexey Bykov](https://twitter.com/nonewsss) for suggesting me `NativeText`

 ## Why

 I use string and plural resources in a view model because of unit testing.
-My view layer is as straight forward as possible, there is not conditions nor cycles.
+My view layer is as straightforward as possible, there are no conditions nor cycles.
-I put all logic in View Models and write fast and stable unit test for them.
+I put all logic in View Models and write a fast and stable unit test for them.

 ## Popular but not working solution {#resource-provider}

-Popular solution is to use `Context` in view model directly or to create abstraction around it.
+A popular solution is to use the `Context` in a view model directly or to create abstraction around it.
 You can see examples in the
 [answers on the Stack Overflow](https://stackoverflow.com/questions/47628646/how-should-i-get-resourcesr-string-in-viewmodel-in-android-mvvm-and-databindi).
+I call this solution `ResourceProvider`.

-Given approach doesn't fit the system lifecycle.
+The `ResourceProvider` approach doesn't fit the system lifecycle.
-It can't handle changes of a phone language.
+It can't handle a phone's language changes.
-A view model isn't recreated when user changes phone's language, but a view is recreated.
+A view model isn't recreated when a user changes the phone's language, but a view is recreated.
-After configuration change a view model contains text from for the previous locale but a view displays text for a new one.
+After configuration change, a view model contains text from the previous locale but a view displays text for a new one.
-You can reed more about the issue [in the article by Jose Alcérreca](https://medium.com/androiddevelopers/locale-changes-and-the-androidviewmodel-antipattern-84eb677660d9)
+You can read more about the issue [in the article by Jose Alcérreca](https://medium.com/androiddevelopers/locale-changes-and-the-androidviewmodel-antipattern-84eb677660d9)

 ## Solution that works